PacketFence Clustering Guide

 Then, you will need to create a user for the database replication that PacketFence will use.
 You can use any username/password combination.
 After creating the user, keep its information close-by for usage in the configuration.

-aMuchMoreSecurePassword is only for example purpose, you need to define your own password.
+aMuchMoreSecurePassword is only for example purpose, a custom password needs to be defined.
 This user should have a password that contains only alphanumeric characters (letters, numbers and importantly, no spaces).

 mysql -u root